All Episodes

 Good afternoon, Mr. Limbaugh.

-You know, in this country, sir, we have uh a few things that are worth fighting for voting is damn sure one of them.
+You know, in this country, sir, we have a few things that are worth fighting for.

-To sit back yesterday and listen to you cheer for these people that stole that election in Colorado when the party bosses jumped up, stole those delegates, did not allow those people to vote, and to listen to Rush Limbaugh, a me and I've been listening to for 20 years, think that was a good thing?
+To sit back yesterday and listen to you cheer for these people that stole that election in Colorado when the party bosses jumped up, stole those delegates, did not allow those people to vote, and to listen to Rush Limbaugh, a man I've been listening to for 20 years, think that was a good thing?

-I'm I cannot tell you, Mr. Limbaugh, how disappointed I am to hear that.
+I cannot tell you, Mr. Limbaugh, how disappointed I am to hear that.

 To have a constitutional attorney stand up and cheer Mr. Cruz, oh, it's a great day.